-Sam Brincks is serving as interim director of player development with the University of Iowa football program.
+Sam Brincks is assistant director of player development with the University of Iowa football program.
 Brincks was a four-year letterman for the Hawkeyes during his playing career (2015-18).
 He redshirted in 2014 after joining the program as a walk-on and in 2019 assisted Iowa’s recruiting staff.
 He served as interim director of player development for one year.

 Following back-to-back narrow losses to open the 2020 season, Iowa won six straight games, all in Big Ten play, to complete the regular season.
 The Hawkeyes were ranked 15th in the nation in the final CFP rankings and coaches poll, and 16th by the Associated Press.

 Iowa has won three straight postseason games and 12 straight nonconference games.
 The Hawkeyes were selected to compete in the 2020 Music City Bowl, but that event was canceled.
 Iowa’s streak of eight straight bowl invitations matches the longest in school history.

 Iowa won 47 games from 2015-19, the highest total in school history over any five-year period, and a total that ranked ninth nationally.
 Iowa won its final four games in 2019 and ranked 15th in the nation in the final Associated Press and coaches polls.

 The Hawkeyes concluded the 2019 campaign with a 10-3 record following a 49-24 win over No. 22 Southern California in the Holiday Bowl.
 The three losses were all to ranked opponents by a combined 14 points.
 The Hawkeyes were 4-1 in trophy games for the third straight season.